2025 Hamburg stabbing attack: Victims

-Suspect
+Perpetrator

-Lydia S., a 39-year-old German woman from Braunschweig, was arrested by police as the suspect.
+Lydia S., a 39-year-old German woman from Braunschweig, was arrested by police.
 Witnesses stated that the woman had stabbed people indiscriminately.
 Evaluation of surveillance footage preceding the stabbing led police to believe that she acted alone.
+She had stolen the knife, with a blade length of 8,5 cm, from a pharmacy in the station's commercial area at 17:52, around ten minutes before the attack.

 According to police spokesperson Florian Abbenseth, there is no evidence pointing towards a political or extremist motive.
-Investigators had "strong indication" for mental illness and that the suspect had been in "mental distress" at the time of the crime.
+Investigators had "strong indication" for mental illness and that the perpetrator had been in "mental distress" at the time of the crime.
 There were no signs of intoxication on alcohol or drugs.

 According to the news magazine Der Spiegel, Lydia S. had a prior criminal record, dating back to 2021, which included assault and arson.
 On 5 March 2024, while riding a train to Bremen, she was arrested for attacking fellow passengers, with officers finding a hatchet in her backpack.
 Between November and December 2024, she spent several weeks at two psychiatric clinics for suicide threats.
 On 5 January 2025, she stabbed her parents with scissors during an argument in Großhansdorf, leaving her father with heavy injuries.
 Landesgericht Lübeck denied a request by the prosecutor's office to have Lydia S. put in a psychiatric ward.
 On 26 February of the same year, Lydia S. punched a six-year-old girl at the food court in Hamburg Airport, resulting in her being involuntarily committed to Ochsenzoll clinic in Langenhorn.
 During her stay, she assaulted a fellow patient in March, for which she was being criminally investigated.
 She was released from Ochsenzoll, but recommitted in early May after police found her in a "helpless state" in Cuxhaven.
 After receiving treatment at a closed psychiatric ward in Geestland, reported as either four days or three weeks, she was released a day before the attack.
 She was previously diagnosed with paranoid schizophrenia and was described as "part of the homeless community".
+While psychiatric treatment ranged back to 2005, she was never committed for longer than a few weeks.
+Lydia S.'s lawyer maintained that requests for longer stationary treatments were repeatedly denied.

 Several hours before the attack, Lydia S. had been stopped and checked by police at Hamburg Airport, when a paramedic noticed a bleeding injury on her face and called over officers because she appeared confused.
 S. did not have any identification on her, but claimed she was planning to fly to Paris.
 She told police of her recent release from a mental hospital and that the injury was inflicted by a staff member there, but she declined an offer to accompany officers to file charges.